 Suarez has been handed a four-month ban from all football-related activities, in addition to a nine-match international suspension, after biting Italy defender Giorgio Chiellini when representing Uruguay at the World Cup in Brazil.

-However, Dalglish expects Liverpool to remain steadfast in its support of the 27-year-old, who has now been found guilty of biting on three occasions.
+However, Dalglish expects Liverpool to remain steadfast in their support of the 27-year-old, who has now been found guilty of biting on three occasions.

 Writing in the Daily Mirror, the former Liverpool player and manager said: "I know that lots of people are jumping up and down and saying that Liverpool should disown Luis Suarez.